gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         myJvmLib(JvmLibrary)
     }

+#### Implementation plan

+- Replace the current 'java-lang' plugin with a simpler one that does not know about legacy conventions
+- For each JvmLibrary:
+    - Adds a single ResourceSet for 'src/${component}/resources'
+    - Adds a single JavaSourceSet for 'src/${component}/java'
+- Each created JvmLibraryBinary has the source sets of it's JvmLibrary
+- Create a ProcessResources task for each ResourceSet for a JvmLibraryBinary
+    - copy resources to `build/classes/${binaryName}`
+- Create a CompileJava task for each JavaSourceSet for a JvmLibraryBinary
+    - compile classes to `build/classes/${binaryName}`
+- Create a Jar task for each JvmLibraryBinary
+    - produce jar file at `build/binaries/${binaryName}/${componentName}.jar
+- Rejig the native language plugins so that '*-lang' + 'native-components' is sufficient to apply language support
+    - Existing 'cpp', 'c', etc plugins will simply apply '*-lang' and 'native-components'

 #### Test cases

 - Define and build the jar for a java library (assert jar contents for each case)